nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_2.md

 !!! note "Practice"
     Add a comment to the Snakefile:

-    1. open Snakefile in nano
+    1. open Snakefile in `nano`

     2. on a new line, add a comment with `#`, e.g., `# This is my first edit!`

-    3. save the change by hitting `control` key and `o` key. nano will ask if you want to save the file as 'Snakefile'.
+    3. save the change by hitting `control` key and `o` key. `nano` will ask if you want to save the file as 'Snakefile'.
 We want to keep the same file name, so hit `return` key.

-    4. exit nano by hitting `control` key and `x` key.
+    4. exit `nano` by hitting `control` key and `x` key.

-    5. view the Snakefile in Terminal with: `less Snakefile`.
+    5. view the Snakefile in Terminal with: `less Snakefile`

     6. if you can see your comment, it worked!
 Exit the `less` view by hitting `q` key.

 !!!
 Tip

-    Please refer to the [bash command cheatsheet](./bash_cheatsheet.md) for commonly used nano commands other shortcuts for navigating your Terminal!
+    Please refer to the [bash command cheatsheet](./bash_cheatsheet.md) for commonly used `nano` commands and other shortcuts for navigating your Terminal!

 Ok, let's move on and take a look at the structure of the Snakefile rules.

 ### Snakefile rules

 Each step in a pipeline is defined by a rule in the Snakefile.
-Note that the components of each rule are indented 4 spaces.
+The components of each rule are indented 4 spaces.
 The most basic structure of a rule is:

 ```
 rule <rule name>:
     shell: